thomaspasser/gpio-buttons/README.md

 - Got to Plugins -> Upload plugin and upload the file
 - Each action can then be enabled and the GPIO pin selected.

 The pin numbers entered should be GPIO pin numbers.
 The GPIO pins have an internal pull-up/pull-down resistor.
 The default value for each pin is shown below.
 As of now it is not possible to control the pull in the configuration.
+Remember never to connect 5V to the GPIO pins, only 3.3V or ground.

 The button should be wired between the GPIO pin and __opposite__ voltage as the default pull.
 The plugin will detect any change on the GPIO pin.

-Example: If using GPIO pin 17, the button should be wired between the pin and 5V (high) because the default pull is low for GPIO pin 17.
+Example: If using GPIO pin 17, the button should be wired between the pin and 3.3V (high) because the default pull is low for GPIO pin 17.

 | GPIO Pin      | Default pull  | GPIO Pin      | Default pull  |
 | :-----------: |:-------------:| :-----------: |:-------------:|